Vivek Oberoi: Personal life

 Oberoi's full first name, Vivekanand, is based on that of the Hindu monk Swami Vivekananda; his father and grandfathers were followers of the monk.
 He says he dropped Anand when he joined Film out of respect for Vivekananda, as he considered it would be embarrassing romancing and dancing on screen with the name of the monk.
 Oberoi credits Kareena Kapoor as his inspiration for adopting a vegetarian diet.

-Oberoi dated his Kyun!
+Oberoi was engaged to model Gurpreet Gill in September 2002, before they broke up three months later.
+He then dated his Kyun!
 Ho Gaya Na... co-star Aishwarya Rai.
 In 2003, Oberoi claimed that Rai's former boyfriend, Salman Khan, had threatened him.
 In 2005, Oberoi and Rai broke up.